francescoFH/CV/README.md

 - I have become familiar with remote working, as the course pivoted to remote work during the COVID-19 lockdown.
 - Final project: [SOS-App][1] an emergency app that could save you when you're traveling the world!

 #### I.T.S.
-S. Pertini - Degree in Surveying
+S. Pertini (Sept 2012 to Jul 2015) Diploma in Surveying

-- Building Surveyor / A levels
-  * Agricultural Science
-  * Assessment
-  * Building Technology
-  * Civil Law
-  * Topography
-- Auto Cad
+- My training in Surveying made me a creative person, it shaped me into an individual that brings new and bold ideas to all projects.
+It brought me a problem-solving attitude that is useful every time a problem seems unsolvable.
+- Had my first contact with tech, as I spent a great amount of time doing projects using Autocad, and that made me want to start to learn how to use other programs in my free time.

 ### Experience

 **SUSHISAMBA London** (September 2016 to September 2020)
 _Bar Manager_
+- Managed teams with 30+ people, it taught me to work well alongside multicultural teams, and that productive teamwork is essential to accomplish great things.
+- Had a wide range of responsibilities and with that I learnt to work well independently, and focus to reach my goals.
+It made me comfortable to assume the lead or to follow indications, as required, in any project.

 **York & Albany - Gordon Ramsay Restaurants** (September 2015 to September 2016)
 _Head Bartender_
+- Had the opportunity to work front and back house, be that direct contact with customers and sales, but also started taking management responsabilities.
 ***

 ### <a name="hobbies">Hobbies</a>

- - Sports: I am fan of football, passionate of ski, and have recently start practice CrossFit.
-I am also training for my first marathon running for GOSH, the Brighton Marathon 2021.
- - Beverage: I have an interest in creating cocktails.
+- Sports: Always practiced team sports, as football and volleyball.
+Both have great transferable skills, such as team work spirit, and the ability to focus on a common goal.
+Due to lockdown, I started practising CrossFit, at home as a way to keep my body and mind healthy, and it's also a great way to unwind after a day solving problems.
+- Codewars: I really enjoy keeping my mind sharp, playing/practicing with codewars allows me to keep challenging my problem-solving capacity, while having fun learning new ways of writing clean code.
+ - Food and Beverage: Going back to my Italian roots, I enjoy to spend time in the kitchen.
 Love to learn about wines and whiskeys.
 I have an interesting collection of premium Japanese and Scotch whiskeys.
- - Cooking: Going back to my Italian roots, I enjoy to spend time in the kitchen.
 ***

 ### <a name="contact">Contact</a>